bgirschig/MOTOR/readme.md

 - analytics
 - secure task queue
 - shared templates between render nodes: download on request (with cache?)
-- node manager: restart, clear cache, etc...
+- render node manager: restart, clear cache, etc...
 - switch render node to python
   - We chose js because of nexrender, but since we are not using it...
   - would allow sharing some code with other services (mainly task queue client,